 At the far end of Glovers Lane there is space to park at the side of the road just before the Bridge (which is closed to traffic at the far end).
-There is an equestrian route from here, but it is currently closed due to the construction of the North Bexhill Access Road.
-Cycle or walk across the bridge and take the path to the left by the side of Park Holidays’ company car park.
+There is an equestrian route from here, which it is hoped will later give pedestrian access.
+Cyclists and walkers can cross the bridge and, after a temporary diversion, take the path to the left by the side of Park Holidays’ company car park.
 This leads downhill, across a road and into the park.

 Buckholt Lane, Sidley

-Vehicles are prohibited, except for residents, but this byway which usually gives access to walkers, cyclists and equestrians, leads eventually into the park and links up with the Greenway.
-However, at the moment access is difficult because of the construction of the North Bexhill Access Road.
+Vehicles are prohibited, except for residents, but this byway which gives access to walkers, cyclists and equestrians, leads eventually into the park and links up with the Greenway.